Directional Compass

 Does your relationship with money and others’ way of doing things keep you from realizing your own vision or version of success and fulfillment?

-All of these topics will be covered in a step-by-step method and as an ad hoc path.
-Take what you want and leave the rest.
+All of these topics are presented and allow you to enjoy the journey.
 At a minimum, you’re encouraged to begin with the Creative Life Concept for Business class to keep you on track and minimize cuts and bruises if you get lost in the thicket of self-doubt.

 Remember to keep it real.